Sinusitis (Sinus Infection)

 Sometimes other things can block the sinuses and lead to a sinus infection, like enlarged adenoids or nasal polyps (small growths of tissue inside the nose).

-What Are the Signs & Symptoms of Sinusitis?
+What Are the Signs & Symptoms of a Sinus Infection?

 - bad breath

-Simple changes in your lifestyle or home environment can help lower the risk of sinusitis.
-For example, during the winter, use a humidifier to keep home humidity at 45%–50%.
-This will stop dry air from irritating the sinuses and make them less of a target for infection.
+You also can use a humidifier during the winter to keep home humidity at 45%–50%.
+This stops dry air from irritating the sinuses and make them less of a target for infection.
 Clean your humidifier often to prevent mold growth.

 When Should I Call the Doctor?

-- a cold that lasts for more than 7–10 days without improvement
+- a cold that lasts for more than 7–10 days without getting better

 - a cold that seems to be getting worse after 7 days of symptoms

-- symptoms of allergies that don't clear with the usual allergy medicine
+- allergy symptoms that don't clear with the usual allergy medicine